ftrias/TeensyGProf/README.md

 profiling to most of the code and turn off optimizations that might confuse the profiler.

 The source code changes are to the linker file.
-On Teensy 4, all the code is moved to a section called ".text" (the standard name that gprof expects) instead of ".text.itcm".
+On Teensy 4, all the code is moved to a section called `.text` (the standard name that gprof expects) instead of `.text.itcm`.
 Teensy 3 does this correctly.

 ```diff
 *** avr/boards.txt	2019-08-24 07:58:47.000000000 -0400